Crowns, Agencies, Boards & Commissions

 Agencies, boards and commissions are essential to the governance of the province.
 The functions of these organizations and the services they provide to citizens are broad and varied.
 The Ministry of Justice is responsible for a number of agencies, boards and commissions that have mandates relating to justice, public safety and regulatory issues.

-The board conducts hearings to review and assess the mental condition and level of threat to the public posed by mentally disordered accused persons to determine whether they should be absolutely or conditionally discharged, or detained in a designated place of custody.
+The British Columbia Review Board conducts hearings to review and assess the mental condition and level of threat to the public posed by mentally disordered accused persons for the purpose of determining whether they should be absolutely or conditionally discharged, or detained in a designated place of custody.

-The British Columbia Utilities Commission operates under and administers the Utilities Commission Act, regulating utilities to ensure customers receive safe, reliable and non-discriminatory energy services at fair rates and that shareholders of those utilities are afforded a reasonable opportunity to earn a fair return on their invested capital.
+The British Columbia Utilities Commission operates under the Utilities Commission Act, regulating utilities to ensure customers receive safe, reliable and non-discriminatory energy services at fair rates, and that shareholders of those utilities are afforded a reasonable opportunity to earn a fair return on their invested capital.